icanhazbroccoli/go-pearls/README.md

 ```

 Note the pointer dereferencing happening all around: it
 introduces some vsual noise.
-We might have defined same methods for plain stack
+We might have defined the same methods for plain stack
 type receiver instead of a pointer type, but in this case any modifications to
 a stack instance would have to be passed back from the methods explicitly.
 E.g.